Pinpoint tests of the instrument cluster

 No

 REFER to WDS for PCM and SCP channel diagnostics.
-Additional DIAGNOSIS of the VSS sensor is required.
-See Section 303-14 for more information.
+Additional VSS sensor DIAGNOSTICS required.
+Refer to Section 303-14 for additional information.

 STATES